crosscon/optee_psa_extension_manifest/README.md

 ```
 make run-only
 ```
-starts the project without compiling.
+Starts the project without compiling.
 You need to compile the project before starting it though
+> these Commands only work in the `build` directory, so before executing them `cd optee/buid` may need to be executed

 # Testing
 To test the project you simply need to compile the project and start it.